igl100/fuse621-wsdemo/README.md

 We need to create a broker that use both profiles created in the last steps to actually expose all the services.

-* `fabric:container-create-child --profile wscalculate root WSCalculate`
+* `fabric:container-create-child --profile wscalculate root ws-calculate1`

 Notices how we define wscalculate profile as parent.